 and dog catchers, and the alien probably reasons that it is capable of escaping if it needs to.

 This trope comes in both benign and malevolent variants.
 The former tends to result in A Boy and His X

 The most common variant of this trope involves a dog that's an alien, however, it can also apply to other types of animals, and "alien" can be substituted for virtually any sentient fictional species.
-If the alien is not intentionally disguising itself as a dog, but gets mistaken for one anyway, it's Thats No Dog
+If the alien is not intentionally disguising itself as a dog, but gets mistaken for one anyway, it's Mistaken for Dog

 - A Budweiser commercial opens with a dog coming out of a house.
 It runs to the middle of nowhere and gets taken on board an alien ship.
 The ship takes the dog to the alien leader's quarters on another planet, where the dog presses a button on its collar and reveals that it is actually an alien in disguise.

 - What did he learn on Earth?
 "WAZZAAAAAP!"

 - The comic book story "Rover's a Good Dog!" from Forbidden Worlds #106, which is about a race of evil alien dogs sending an agent out in the guise of a domesticated Earth dog to photograph the plans of a top-secret American weapon.
 However, the agent becomes compassionate to the inventor and his family, and ultimately doesn't have the heart to go through his mission, instead sacrificing himself to save the family.

 - In The Incredible Hercules, we find out that Kirby, the coyote pup that Amadeus Cho had adopted, had been long-replaced by a Skrull imposter.
 While the real coyote was safe and unharmed, the Skrull!coyote had accompanied Cho for the better part of a year before The Reveal.

 - Runaways: "My dog's a [mystically cloaked] genetically engineered psychic dinosaur from the 87th century."